Britten66/S2_Sprint1/README.md

 Christopher Britten

+Study Group 1 Retro

+We had merge conflicts early on from working in the same files, which slowed progress until we defined clearer branch ownership.
+Time management was good and deadlines were met as the team expected

+Next sprint, we plan to set deadlines earlier for feature completion, hold short weekly syncs, and enforce one review before merging.
+We’ll also add comments and consistent file naming to keep the repo cleaner.

+We learned how to manage collaboration through Git more effectively and gained confidence handling front-end JavaScript logic.

+Our Sprint 1 restaurant website totals approximately 3,572 lines of code, including 2,371 HTML, 553 CSS, and 648 JavaScript lines developed across all project files.

 Overview Here

 This project was developed during Sprint 1 (Winter 2025) as part of the Software Development Program at Keyin College.